 Posts Tagged ‘Hewlett-Packard’

-HP liked working with network virtualization partner Shunra so much, they bought the company.
+HP liked working with network virtualization partner Shunra so much, it bought the company.

 Hewlett-Packard CEO Meg Whitman says the marketability of Google’s Chromebook beyond education customers is surprising and could extend into the enterprise.
 HP’s experience isn’t good news for Microsoft, which is watching its grip of the PC operating system market slip.